tevelee/Eval/README.md

 ------- | --------
 🐥 Lightweight - the whole engine is really just a few hundred lines of code | 🤓 Creating custom operators and data types, on the other hand, can take a few extra lines - depending on your needs
 ✅ Easy to use API - create new language elements in just a matter of seconds | ♻️ The evaluated result of the expressions must be strongly typed, so you can only accept what type you expect the result is going to be
-🎢 Fun - Since it's really easy to play with, it's joyful to add - even complex - language features | - 🚀 Fast execution - I'm trying to optimise as much as possible.
+🎢 Fun - Since it is really easy to play with, it's joyful to add - even complex - language features | - 🚀 Fast execution - I'm trying to optimise as much as possible.
 Has its limitations though | 🌧 Since it is a really generic concept, some optimisations cannot be made, compared to native interpreters

 The framework currently supports two different types of execution modes: